gaois/documental/docs/software/geonames2sql/index.en.md

 ### Updating the database

 The GeoNames Gazetteer is updated on an ongoing basis and you may want to periodically bring the data in your SQL database up to speed with the latest changes.
 To do this, simply re-run the program.
 GeoNames2Sql will merge any updated data into the current database in a performant manner: no valid pre-existing data are thrown away and the process should not place any undue load on the target database, even in production environments.
-If you wish to alter the makeup of your target database—for example, to include data from additional countries or extra alternate languages—you only need to update the configuration file accordingly.
+If you wish to alter the makeup of your target database, for example, to include data from additional countries or extra alternate languages, you only need to update the configuration file accordingly.